Who abandoned the cart? Your customer or you?

 For example, when they click on a Facebook ad for a seasonal promotion, why stop at displaying a personalized campaign page?
 Take it one step further and delight them with a web or app notification pushed to let them know that one of their abandoned cart items is available as part of this current promotion.

 These kinds of omnichannel interventions, in addition to creating better customer experiences, also yield deeper customer insights, improved brand exposure, and a reduction in operational costs.
-A truly robust omnichannel strategy, of course, would connect all sales channels – brick and mortar and online stores, kiosks, social media platforms, with your engagement models – to make customers feel individually important, valued, and part of the community.
+A truly robust omnichannel marketing strategy, of course, would connect all sales channels – brick and mortar and online stores, kiosks, social media platforms, with your engagement models – to make customers feel individually important, valued, and part of the community.